dewert99/creusot-experiments/safety_preconditions.md

     let guard = DropGuard{data: &mut var.x, f: |x| {*x = 2;}}; // fixes invariant on drop
     *guard.data = 0;
-    let y = Box::new(0); // OK if we unwind the guard's drop will run setting x to 2 *guard.data = 1;
+    let y = Box::new(0); // OK if we unwind the guard's drop will run setting x to 2
+    // if the guard's drop panics we will abort which is fine *guard.data = 1;
     guard.f = |x| ();
     // Ok x is now 1 and drop will now do nothing